-The cost for background checks will be handled by DDSN.
-For self-directed respite and In-Home Support, the cost for background checks will be the responsibility of the employer however, the participant can request assistance with funding through the WCM as a household employer expense.
+For self-directed attendant care, the costs for background checks will be handled by UAP (University Affiliated Programs/USC).
+For self-directed respite, the cost for background checks will be the responsibility of the employer however, the participant can request assistance with funding through the WCM as a household employer expense.